family

 • Select Communication Safety.

 • Turn Communication Safety on or off.
+You might need to enter the Screen Time passcode for the device.

-2. Ask to Buy: Your digital wallet guardian.
+2. Ask to Buy: your digital wallet guardian.

 If you've ever been stung by surprise charges from app purchases or Fortnite skins, this one is for you.